Library services will gradually and carefully be restored, starting June 30.

 - If your pick-up branch is any other branch—Oak Bay, Bruce Hutchison, sxʷeŋxʷəŋ təŋəxʷ James Bay, Nellie McClung, Emily Carr, Goudy, Langford Heritage or Esquimalt—you are welcome to change your pick-up location to an open branch and unsuspend your hold any time through your library account.

 You do not need to schedule a pick-up time.
-Once you have been notified you have holds ready for pick-up, you can come to the branch during open hours.
+Once you have been notified by email or phone that you have holds ready for pick-up, you can come to the branch during open hours.

 With new safety protocols in place, coming to the library will be a new experience.
 In order to practice safe physical distancing, keep our common and high-touch areas clean, and have adequate space for holds pick-up, we need to limit access inside the branches and adjust the flow of traffic.